lslah/chat/README.md

 # Chat
-Webchat built with Haskell-Spock and ReactJS.
+Basic webchat built with Haskell-Spock and ReactJS.

 ## Install
 Clone the repository https://github.com/lslah/chat and run